Oregon's first brewpub, McMenamins Hillsdale Brewery & Public House, holds 30th brewfest - NewsBreak

 Almost every McMenamins brewery enters the competition at Hillsdale Brewfest.

-Bart Hance, now the Cornelius Pass Roadhouse (Hillsboro) distiller, won the competition at the first Hillsdale Brewfest in 1993 with a barley wine called Old Bushwacker.
+Bart Hance, now the Cornelius Pass Roadhouse (Hillsboro) distiller, was one of the first winners of the Hillsdale Brewfest competition with a barley wine called Old Bushwacker.
+It was the third year of the brewfest.

+After winning with Old Bushwacker, Hance showed up the next year with a leather belt held over his head, a la Portland Wrestling grappler, “defending against all comers.
+Of course, I got trounced that year,” he said.
+That's how the champions belt tradition started.

+Hence said it’s a friendly competition, but brewers “work the crowd” to try to sway voting — “friendly bribery,” he added.

 Just think, back in 1985, the McMenamins brothers and brewers such as Conrad Santos were trying to perfect their three traditional beers — Ruby, Hammerhead and Terminator Stout — right there at Hillsdale Brewery & Public House.